-This Standard was developed by the Society for Organic Urban Land Care (SOUL) in response to the need for clear guidelines for the creation and maintenance of landscapes for environmental, recreational and ornamental reasons, following organic principles.
+This Standard was developed by the Society for Organic Urban Land Care (SOUL) in response to the need for clear guidelines for the creation and maintenance of landscapes for environmental, recreational, ornamental and food production reasons, following organic principles.

-This Standard aims:
+This Standard aims to:

-- 1 to provide a clear definition of the practices and substances employed in Organic Land Care; - 2 to provide guidance to Organic Land Care practitioners in their decision making processes; - 3 to raise the awareness of the ecological requirements of landscapes; - 4 to provide credibility for Organic Land Care professionals and to protect the public from misleading practices and claims.
+- 1 provide a clear definition of the practices, materials and substances employed in Organic Land Care; - 2 provide guidance to Organic Land Care practitioners in their decision making processes; - 3 raise the awareness of the ecological requirements of landscapes; - 4 provide credibility for Organic Land Care professionals and to protect the public from misleading practices and claims.